nevdelap/ned/README.md

 # Build Ned

 To build for the current platform.
 (Last tested on Ubuntu 17.10 with Rust 1.24.1.)
-Version 0.1.10-alpha2 currently fails 1 tests of 119.

 ```
 cd ned
 cargo build --release
 cargo test
+...
+test result: ok.
+119 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out

 ```

 To build for the release supported platforms using rust nightly.
 (Last tested on Ubuntu 17.10 with Rust 1.24.1 and Docker 17.12.1-ce.)